maxpolwin/academic-kickstart/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++

-I am interested in the societal and environmental impacts of technological developments and how to leverage them through behaviour science to contribute to the SDGs.
+I am interested in the societal and environmental impact of technological developments and how to leverage them through behaviour science to contribute to sustainable development.
+My particular focus are applications of advanced analytics and distributed ledger technologies.

-My current focus is on distributed ledger solutions, such as blockchain, AI technologies and their  impact on businesses and society.